1 Order of Woodson, Hold the Chip

 When I got there, the ladder had been removed, oh well.
 I shucked my backpack off and walked around the boulder looking for the easiest way to get to the top of the rock.

 Settling on my best route, and calling upon my inner monkey (with a little help from George 🙃), I was able to pull myself up enough to get a reliable foothold and work my way to the top.
-I recovered the Station disc and two reference marks, hung out for a few minutes taking in the amazing views of Poway and Ramona before snapping a few pictures and scrambling back down.
+I recovered the Station disc and two reference marks, and hung out for a few minutes taking in the amazing views of Poway and Ramona before snapping a few pictures and scrambling back down.

 Check out my companion post, Mt.
 Woodson Station for pictures and details of ALL the survey marks that I recovered for the Mt.
 Woodson Station.